CPunch/openpunk/README.md

 # OpenPunk

-This frontend source for [openpunk.com](https://openpunk.com).
-My `layouts/` holds my Go Template for the [hugo generator](https://gohugo.io), while the `content/` directory holds all of my blog, journal & writings for the site.
+This frontend source for [openpunk.com](https://openpunk.com). `layouts/` holds my Go Template for the [hugo generator](https://gohugo.io), while the `content/` directory holds all of my blog, journal & writings for the site.

 ## Usage